Assembly code generated from Rust for parameter passing

 A reference to self (&self

 ) has been passed in the above function.
-The generated code looks like the self
+Here the address of the Complex

-object.
-The pointer is passed via the rdi
+object is passed to the method via the rdi

 and imaginary